'Messi is the greatest ever,' says Barca keeper

 "He loves to play football, he loves to see other people around him playing well.
 I think he's the best ever because of the talent and the amazing performances he's showing every week."

-There's a never ending debate as to who is the greatest ever footballer -- and legends such as Argentine Diego Maradona, Brazilian Pele and Real's Cristiano Ronaldo all have their advocates.
+There's a never ending debate as to who is the greatest ever footballer -- and legends such as Argentine Diego Maradona and Brazilian Pele as well as Real's Cristiano Ronaldo all have their advocates.

 Messi missed out on winning last year's Ballon d'Or to Madrid rival Cristiano Ronaldo having previously won the award five times.

-With Barcelona, Messi has won La Liga eight times and has four Champions League titles.

-Scoring two goals in last night's El Clasico, he helped defeat Ronaldo's Madrid 3-2, lifting Barcelona above Los Blancos to the top of La Liga.
+With Barcelona, Messi has won La Liga eight times and has four Champions League titles and his goals in Sunday's El Clasico helped lift the Catalan club above Los Blancos to the top of the Spanish league.